bahmutov/next-update/docs/use.md

     next-update --latest
     // checks if latest versions of 3rd party break any unit tests

+Also check out: [dont-break](https://github.com/bahmutov/dont-break) that does the opposite.

 ## Example

 Imagine your nodejs module *foo* has the following dependencies listed in *package.json*